WallarooLabs/Wallaroo_Tutorials/docs/markdown/wallaroo-tutorials/wallaroo-abtesting-tutorial.md

 wl = wallaroo.Client()
 ```

-### Create Workspace and Pipeline
+### Create Workspace

 We will create a workspace to manage our pipeline and models.
-The following variables will set the name of our sample workspace and pipelines, then create them.
+The following variables will set the name of our sample workspace then set it as the current workspace for all other commands.

 ```python
 workspace_name = 'abtestworkspace'